awsdocs/aws-cdk-guide/v1/resources.md

 ------

-Because the `ec2.Vpc` construct is complex, composed of many AWS resources, such as the VPC itself, subnets, security groups, and routing tables\), it can be difficult to import those resources using attributes\.
+Because the `ec2.Vpc` construct is complex, composed of many AWS resources, such as the VPC itself, subnets, security groups, and routing tables, it can be difficult to import those resources using attributes\.
 To address this, the VPC construct contains a `fromLookup` method \(Python: `from_lookup`\) that uses a [context method](context.md#context_methods) to resolve all the required attributes at synthesis time, and cache the values for future use in `cdk.context.json`\.

 You must provide attributes sufficient to uniquely identify a VPC in your AWS account\.
 For example, there can only ever be one default VPC, so specifying that you want to import the VPC marked as the default is sufficient\.